 • Feelings of nausea or being sick to your stomach

 • Avoid eye contact

 • Fear interacting with new people and have a hard time making new friends

 • Often feel embarrassed or awkward

 The most common symptom of social anxiety disorder is intense anxiety that refuses to go away.

 Effective Therapy Treatments

-CBT counseling or Cognitive-behavioral therapy is a form of psychotherapy based on the cognitive model claiming “the way individuals perceive a situation is more closely connected to their reaction that the situation itself.”
+CBT counseling or Cognitive-behavioral therapy is a form of psychotherapy based on the cognitive model claiming “the way individuals perceive a situation is more closely connected to their reaction than the situation itself.”
 The goal is to boost happiness by modifying negative thoughts, emotions, and behaviors.
 Unlike other forms of therapy that focus on a patients’ past, CBT counseling encourages problem-solving to change destructive thought patterns and behaviors.
-And through research has found to be extremely helpful for those that suffer from social anxiety.
+And research has found to be extremely helpful for those that suffer from social anxiety.

 How Can We Help You?

 Negative thoughts and behaviors in regard to social situations can and do happen.
-But when we find ourselves in that negative state of mind, we may be basing our thoughts and reactions based off that negative view of the situation – often making the issue seem far much worse than it is.
+But when we find ourselves in that negative state of mind, we may be basing our thoughts and reactions based on that negative view of the situation – often making the issue seem far much worse than it is.
 The goal of CBT is to help encourage problem-solving and coping skills to correct those misinterpretations.
 Cristina Panaccione and Associates Counseling has two locations in the South Hills of Pittsburgh.
 We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help you navigate your personal roadblocks.